tlhumphrey2/EasyFastHPCCoAWS/README.md

-2015/06/25 Added htpasswd authentication.<br />
++ 2015/06/25 Added htpasswd authentication.
-2015/06/29 added Can select HPCC Platform<br />
++ 2015/06/29 added Can select HPCC Platform.
-2015/07/01 Fixed bug in calculation of globalMemorySize (in finalConfigureHPCC.sh)<br />
++ 2015/07/01 Fixed bug in calculation of globalMemorySize (in finalConfigureHPCC.sh)
-2015/07/06 Fixed bug in setupCfgFileVariables.pl so path to HPCC Platform is correct when platform is 5.2 and above.<br />
++ 2015/07/06 Fixed bug in setupCfgFileVariables.pl so path to HPCC Platform is correct when platform is 5.2 and above.
-2015/07/07 Changed scripts to use private IPs instead of public.<br />
++ 2015/07/07 Changed scripts to use private IPs instead of public.
-2015/07/08 In install_hpcc.sh, fixed yum installs of blas libraries.<br />
++ 2015/07/08 In install_hpcc.sh, fixed yum installs of blas libraries.
-2015/08/03 Added code to copy, in parallel, files to/from s3 buckets from/to slave thor nodes.
-Plus, made changes to speed up deployment process<br />
++ 2015/08/03 Added code to copy, in parallel, files to/from s3 buckets from/to slave thor nodes.
+Plus, made changes to speed up deployment process

 ## Brief Instructions for Using Copy from/to S3 Buckets Scripts.